-Extra Virgin Olive Oil Appears to be Protective Against Cardiovascular Disease
+Extra Virgin Olive Oil may protect against Cardiovascular Disease

 This observation originally spurred interest in the Mediterranean Diet, which is supposed to mimic the way the people in those countries eat (14).

 Studies on the Mediterranean Diet show that it can help prevent heart disease.
 In one major study, it reduced heart attacks, strokes and death by 30% (15).